Wells Fargo's loan book shrinks, profit misses estimates

 The total average loan balance for the bank shrank 1 percent in the quarter from a year earlier as its consumer loan book fell by 2 percent and commercial real estate lending slowed.

 Wells Fargo has been running down financial crisis-era mortgage portfolios and dialing back lending in other businesses like autos where it sees too much risk.

-Its most recent pullback is in commercial real estate lending.
+Its most recent pullback is in commercial real estate lending, where Wells Fargo executives say competition among other lenders has caused a broad decline in underwriting standards.

-“We are seeing a deterioration in underwriting standards.
-It’s been occurring for some time,” Chief Executive Tim Sloan said when asked for more color on the commercial real estate sector.
+“As it relates to underwriting standards, it’s not all bank-to-bank competition ... the competition here is just broad as it’s ever been,” Chief Financial Officer John Shrewsberry told analysts, pointing to real estate investment trusts, sovereign wealth funds and other capital sources.

 Analyst pressed Wells Fargo executives on a call to discuss the results about when they could expect to see a turning point.
 The bank could soon ramp up auto lending again, the executives said, without giving a specific time frame.

-“I would say that we’re happy that it was sort of stabilized and we’re now viewing the origination path is growing,” Chief Financial Officer John Shrewsberry said.
+“I would say that we’re happy that it was sort of stabilized and we’re now viewing the origination path is growing,” Shrewsberry said.

-The mortgage business weighed on the income the bank makes from fees, which fell 8 percent in the quarter to $9 billion.
+The bank’s mortgage business weighed on the income it makes from fees, which fell 8 percent in the quarter to $9 billion.

 Intensifying price competition for mortgages hurt margins and borrower prepayments cut into servicing fees.
 The bank also said a program that helps customers avoid overdraft charges dented fee income.